Ideolys/kitten-mq/README.md

   // Rights
   rules    : [
     {
-      client        : 'easilys-*',
+      client        : 'easilys-*',                         // if * is used, it auto accept new clients which match this client name (only easilys is concerned) autoAccept    : true,                                //
-      autoAccept    : true,                                // auto accept new clients which match this client name (only easilys is concerned) read          : ['!invoice/*', 'public_message/*'],  // syntax is: endpoint/version/id, endpoint/version/* or endpoint/*
+      read          : ['!invoice/*', 'public_message/*'],  // syntax is: endpoint/version/id, endpoint/version/* or endpoint/*
                                                            // "!" means the client cannot listen on *.
 It must listen on a specific channel name
                                                            // for example "invoice/v1/my-supplier-id-my-ref".
 Then this channel is "reserved" for this client